AUTHOR'S MAIN SITE

-TABLE OF CONTENTS for version 2 Open Office database tutorials.
+AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

-Open Office 2 Base (database) Tutorials
+Open Office Database Tutorials

 Setting Up Open Office and ooBase

-You may find that the database being shipped with OpenOffice (ver.2) delights you as much as it has me.
-This page, and the others linked to it, can help you use it.
+You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me.
+This page tries to help you use it.

-Forget any experiences you may have had with Adabas, which came with Star Office, the commercial version of Open Office 1.
-The Open Office Version 2 database, "Base", aka "ooBase", is unrelated.
-And remember that Open Office, including Base, is free!
+Forget anything you may have heard about Adabas, which came with Star Office, the commercial version of Open Office 1.
+The current Open Office's database, "Base", aka "ooBase", is unrelated.
+And remember that Open Office, including ooBase, is free!
 But don't let that fool you.
-It's not new.
-Big organizations, civil and governmental, are adopting it as their standard office suite... and saving million$.
+And it's not new.
+Big organizations, government and civilian, are adopting it as their standard office suite... and saving million$, but still Getting The Job Done.

 There's more about ooBase in the main index to this material.

 This page is "browser friendly".
 Make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
+With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
+(Enlarge, reduce, restore to default, respectively.)
+(This is more fully explained, and there's another tip, at my Power Browsing page.)

-Page contents © TK Boyd, Sheepdog Software ®, 2/06.
+Page contents © TK Boyd, Sheepdog Software ®, 2/06-7/09.

 You've just set up ooBase, and it is working.... sort of...

-I'm not going to say much about how you install Open Office (version 2), which will install ooBase as one of it's components.
+I'm not going to say much about how you install Open Office, which will install ooBase as one of it's components.
 I'm not going to say much because the process is automated well, and there are better places to seek help with installations, and because I only know about installing it on a Windows system, and you, gentle reader, may be using Linux or something else.
 (One of the great strengths of Open Office!)

 When you have ooBase set up... sort of... (i.e. it will start, even if it doesn't work quite correctly), and if you are working on a Windows machine, then read the rest of this if your ooBase is "being weird".
 (You lucky Linux people won't have the problem this fixes, I don't think.
 Do write and tell me if that's wrong, please!?)